PabloOsorix/PabloOsorix/README.md

               "GitHub",
               "Nginx".
               ]
-"Philosophy" : "If you don't know how to do it you can learn it",
+"Philosophy" : "If you don't know how to do it you can learn it".
-              "Never stop learning (Freddy Vega)."

 }
 ```